-As such, Eurotunnel, concessionaire of the Channel Fixed Link, is the Proposer for this project - assessed as being 'significant' under the Common Safety Method - and is therefore the Applicant for obtaining the necessary consent and endorsement from the IGC.
+As such, Eurotunnel, concessionaire of the Channel Fixed Link, is the Proposer for this project - assessed as being 'significant' under the Common Safety Method.

 3.1 LIFECYLE RISK APPROACH

 Since the initial studies into the feasibility of the project through to the present day, the project has applied best practice to the assessment of risk, termed in this document as a 'holistic approach to risk assessment'.